BDC Hamburger Icon

 • Type of franchise: Real estate

 United Country Real Estate has an esteemed reputation in the real estate world.
-United Country Real Estate does not disclose its gross sales, which gives you less information to consider when deciding whether this brand is the right franchise for you.
-However, because it requires a total startup cost of between $10,875 and $50,380, you don’t have to spend much to join the United Country Real Estate family and enjoy a slice of its revenue.
+The brand hit $35 billion in annual sales in 2022, making profits likely for your franchise.
+Plus, because launching your franchise requires a total startup cost of $10,875 to $50,380, you don’t have to spend much to join the United Country Real Estate family and enjoy a slice of its revenue.

 5. Stratus Building Solutions